hipsleek/Heifer/README.md

 ## Building Heifer

-We have a docker image to try out our tool, which is accessed from [Zenodo](https://link-url-here.org).
+We have a docker image to try out our tool, which can be accessed from [Zenodo](https://link-url-here.org).

 The source code repository is placed in "/home/", called "AlgebraicEffect".